Writing on Kauri

 If you want to suggest changes to articles owned by other writers, click Suggest Edit on the top toolbar.
 Your suggested changes and comments wait for the owner to view, approve, and publish when they click Approve Changes.

 You also have the option of saving the article as a draft, but this creates a new version of the article with a new ID, and the old one still exists.

 Submitting an article on-chain claims it as yours in a transaction on the Ethereum Blockchain.

-Click the Submit Article to On-Chain button next to an article.
+Click the Submit Article to On-Chain button at the bottom of an article.

 - Kauri original Publication date: 2019-12-16